Georgia Black Fishermen

 Charles Murray Georgia Black Fishermen

-Mr. Charles Murray grew up in Savannah, Georgia surrounded by a fishing community his entire life.
+In 2010, Dr. Jolvan Morris interviewed Charles Murray for the Georgia Black Fishermen oral history project.
+One of 10 children, Charles grew up in Savannah, Georgia surrounded by a fishing community his entire life.
 He learned the trade, which he found easy, from his father who was a commercial shrimper and was the first African American in Thunderbolt to own his own boat.
 Coastal Georgia was the epicenter for shrimping and was where he, his father, and two brothers made their living.
-Mr. Murray was one of 10 children and joined his father’s business at the age of 16; he married twice and had children and lived his entire life in Savannah.

 Olive Smith Georgia Black Fishermen

-Olive Smith is one of the original members of the Harris Neck community in McIntosh County Georgia.
-In her oral history, she explains how her mother provided food for the family by picking oysters at low tide during the winters and catching crabs.
+On August 12, 2014, Dr. Jolvan Morris interviewed Olive Smith as part of the Georgia Black Fishermen oral history project.
+Olive is one of the original members of the Harris Neck community in McIntosh County Georgia.
+She recalls how her mother provided food for the family by picking oysters at low tide during the winters and catching crabs.
 Olive's account is a brief glimpse of what life was like for the women of this fishing community.

 Jolvan Morris Townsend, GA NOAA, Savannah State University